Fantasia (1940 film): Night on Bald Mountain and Ave Maria

 Night on Bald Mountain was directed by Wilfred Jackson.
 Its story closely follows the descriptions that Mussorgsky had written on his original score of the tone poem.
 Chernabog was animated by Vladimir "Bill" Tytla, his design inspired from a pencil sketch by Swiss artist Albert Hurter of a demon sitting atop a mountain unfolding its wings.
 Despite Hurter never producing animation for Disney, the studio temporarily hired him to produce pencil sketches for the animators to gain inspiration from.
 Chernabog and parts of the segment were developed further by Danish-born illustrator Kay Nielsen.
 Tytla conducted research on all the characters he had animated and being Ukrainian, was familiar with the folklore that the story detailed.
 Actor Béla Lugosi, best known for his role in Dracula (1931), was brought in to provide reference poses for Chernabog, but Tytla disliked the results.
 He then got Jackson to pose shirtless which gave him the images he needed.
 At one point in its development, the idea of using black cats to represent evil was considered, but Disney rejected it as he thought cats had always been used.

 The film's program reads that Ave Maria provides "an emotional relief to audiences tense from the shock" of Night on Bald Mountain.
-Disney did not want much animated movement, but wanted the segment to bring the background artwork to the forefront.
+Disney did not want much animated movement, but wanted the segment to bring the background artwork to the forefront which became a showcase for the multiplane camera.
 An early story outline had the segment end with a Madonna presented on the screen with the clouds, but Disney decided against this as he did not want to suggest overly religious imagery.
 There were ideas of releasing scents throughout the theater during Fantasia, including the smell of incense during Ave Maria.